dreadnode/rigging/docs/topics/tools.md

             return "Failed to call the API"
 ```

-Integrating tools into the generation process is as easy as passing an instantiation
+Integrating native tools into the generation process is as easy as passing an instantiation
 of your tool class to the [`ChatPipeline.using()`][rigging.chat.ChatPipeline.using] method.

 ```py